-A stickler for recruiting players that are accountable both on the floor and in life, Watkins places heavy demand on his players’ academic pursuits.
-While head coach at Texas A&M, 14 of the 17 players who completed their eligibility went on to earn degree, while the three who did not began their professional basketball careers early.
+A stickler for recruiting players that are accountable both on the floor and in life, Watkins places a heavy demand on his players’ academic pursuits.
+While head coach at Texas A&M, 14 of the 17 players who completed their eligibility went on to earn a degree, while the three who did not begin their professional basketball careers early.
 His players during that time earned 15 Academic All-Big 12 first or second team honors.

 Watkins joined the Missouri staff following an eight-year run as a head coach at both Texas A&M and his alma mater Charlotte.
 He spent six years roaming the sidelines for the Aggies between 1999 and 2004 and helped rebuild the struggling program.
 His efforts in recruiting landed him eight top 100 recruits, including Texas A&M’s No. 4 all-time leading scorer Bernard King, 2005 NBA first round pick Antoine Wright and 2007 first team All-American and former Chicago Bull Acie Law.